aaronhallaert/fimi-rs/README.md

 ## Usage

-The crate tracks executed migration by keeping record in a manifest file.
+The crate tracks executed migrations by keeping record in a manifest file.

 ```Rust
 /// see `fimi_example` to explore the complete example